 Marta has been riding since she was a child, following her passion for horses she graduated with a Masters Degree in Equine Husbandry in 2013 at Warsaw University.
 From 2009 to 2013 she worked along side her studies at both livery and breeding yards.
 Following her graduation she came to England to expand her experience in another country working in a private breeding yard and a riding school.
 Marta joined our team in 2016, she is currently studying (when not working or riding her own horse, clearly she does not sleep much) for an animal physiotherapy degree.
 She has a special interest in horse behaviour and their physical responses to psychological events.

-Eszter started with us as an apprentice in April this year.
+Eszter started with us as an apprentice in April 2017.
 She started riding at the age of 3 and has a great love for all aspects of horses and horse care.
 In her native Hungary, she was lucky enough to ride a range of horses and worked on yards in her school holidays.
 She has won a 20Km endurance race as a teenager competing in the adult category, if she askes if you would like to join her on a power trot, try to find a good excuse, there is a reason she is as slim as she is!